nakulbachani07/Ecell_Task1/model_report.md

 ### AdaBoost

-AdaBoost was trained using a decision tree base estimator.
-It works by training weak learners one by one and giving more focus to the wrongly classified samples.

 ### XGBoost

-XGBoost is an optimized gradient boosting model.
-It usually performs well on structured numerical features, and in this project it worked well with TF-IDF features.

 ### CatBoost

-CatBoost is another boosting algorithm.
-It is commonly useful for categorical data, but it can also be used for classification problems with numerical features.

 All three models were trained and compared because the task required using AdaBoost, XGBoost and CatBoost.